ll3097/e6691_2021spring_Segmentation/GradCAM/README.md

 ## Notice
 This is the repo for EECS 6691 course presentation.
 It contains a PyTorch implementation of Grad-CAM.
-The InfoGAN code from  [this repo](https://github.com/jacobgil/pytorch-grad-cam) was used and most code from that repo is collected into GradCAM.ipynb.
+The GradCAM code from  [this repo](https://github.com/jacobgil/pytorch-grad-cam) was used and most code from that repo is collected into Grad_CAM.ipynb.

 A sample image both.png was used in the experiment.